LingmoOS/LingmoOS/shell/frameworks/knewstuff/README.md

 applications, the application authors should use KNS3::DownloadDialog for downloading application content.
 For uploading KNS3::UploadDialog is used.

-When building Qt Quick (and in particular Kirigami) based applications, you can use the NewStuffList item from the org.kde.newstuff import to achieve a similar functionality to KNS3::DownloadDialog.
+When building Qt Quick (and in particular LingmoUI) based applications, you can use the NewStuffList item from the org.kde.newstuff import to achieve a similar functionality to KNS3::DownloadDialog.
 You can also use the ItemsModel directly, if this is not featureful enough.
 Uploading is currently not exposed in KNewStuffQuick.